Our free membership, business.com+, takes the pain out of choosing new business services.

 Most of today’s medical professionals prefer electronic medical records (EMRs) over paper medical records, viewing them as a substantial improvement.
 However, not all practices will fare better by abandoning their tried-and-true paper methods.

-Learn whether your practice is better off switching to electronic records or sticking with paper-based records.
+As you consider paper vs. electronic medical records, take a look at the pros and cons of each and decide whether your practice is better off switching to electronic records or sticking with paper-based records.

 Editor’s note: Looking for the right medical software for your practice?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.